CloudCannon/astro-starter/README.md

 ### Markdown Styles

-Markdown toolbar has all the options supported in the rich text editor, along with stylings to make them work.
+The markdown toolbar has most of the options supported in the rich text editor, along with the necessary styling.
 See the CloudCannon [Docs](https://cloudcannon.com/documentation/articles/configure-your-rich-text-editors/) for more information.

 ### CSS Variables